Magnitude 7.1 earthquake rocks New Zealand’s Kermadec Islands region

-Magnitude 7.1 earthquake rocks New Zealand’s Kermadec Islands region, tsunami warning issued
+Magnitude 7.1 earthquake rocks New Zealand’s Kermadec Islands

 Tremors strike Kermadec Islands

-New Zealand’s Kermadec Islands region is hit with an earthquake of 7.1 magnitude, said the US Geological Survey (USGS) on Thursday.
+New Zealand’s Kermadec Islands region was hit with an earthquake of 7.1 magnitude, the US Geological Survey (USGS) said on Thursday.

 The quake was estimated at a depth of 10km, the agency added.
-A tsunami warning was issued after the quake, the US Tsunami Warning System said.
+Issuing an alert for hazardous waves for some coast, US Tsunami Warning System said, “tsunami waves reaching 0.3m to 1m above the tide level are possible for some coasts of Kermadec Islands.

+“Tsunami waves are forecast to be less than 0.3m above the tide level for the coasts of Fiji, New Zealand and Tonga.”

+However, the National Emergency Management Agency (Nema) and the Bureau of Meteorology confirmed there was no tsunami threat to mainland New Zealand and Australia.

 Join our commenting forum